benrb3/wireguard/README.md

 The second is an ansible playbook: **ubuntu-wireguard-playbook.yml**, which is the better of the two scripts.
-After cloning this repo to a directory on your ansible control system, edit the [lxc-containers] section of the hosts file to specify host IP addresses and the VPN address you want for each host.
-You'll also need to change the values of the server_public_key and endpoint under [lxc-containers:vars].
+After cloning this repo to a directory on your ansible control system, edit the [wg-clients] section of the hosts file to specify host IP addresses and the VPN address you want for each host.
+You'll also need to change the values of the server_public_key and endpoint under [wg-clients:vars].
 (The values shown are junk) The hosts file needs to be copied to /etc/ansible/hosts, or its contents merged with the hosts file that you probably already have in place.
-You will likely want to change the names of the sections from [lxc-containers]/[lxc-containers:vars] to something more appropriate.
 If you do this be sure to edit the first line (- hosts:) of the playbook.
 You'll definitely need to enter the correct 'user:' in the playbook as well.